Little India MRT station: Memoirs of the Past

 S. Chandrasekaran's artwork in the NEL station, Memoirs of the Past, consists of several sepia-coloured pieces honouring traditional Indian folk art.
 The work includes intricate bronze and granite floor designs and stylized animal paintings on the walls, referencing the area's historical buffalo stables.
-The bronze kolam patterns represent Lord Shiva's third eye, symbolizing wisdom and insight, said Chandrasekaran.
+According to Chandrasekaran, the bronze kolam patterns represent Lord Shiva's third eye, symbolizing wisdom and insight.
 This third eye is also a motif throughout Chandrasekaran's work at Little India station.

 Chandrasekaran recalls the daily ritual of making kolams by his Indian mother in his childhood home in Chinatown, though this Indian tradition is fading due to busy modern lifestyles.
 The kolam reminds him of the cycle of life and death, and symbolises the start of a new day, celebrating life, and giving thanks to God.
 Chandrasekaran's paintings at Little India reflect the influence of Rajasthani folk art, which he explored during his postgraduate studies in India.
 Characterised by raw, simplistic lines and exaggerated proportions, his work combines a child-like appeal with stylised abstraction.
 The sepia tones in these works align with the monochromatic earth tones in his other pieces.

 Chandrasekaran said he initially proposed a more "abstract and intense" artwork for the station akin to his previous works; however, the "religious undertones or sexual connotations" were deemed unsuitable for a public space.
 After consultations with the LTA, he ultimately focused on themes of daily life and local memories, acknowledging that "public art must connect with commuters from all walks of life at a glance".